nschloe/pyfoobar/README.md

   and [CircleCI](https://circleci.com/).
 This repository contains the config files for each of them.

-* Make sure that **nobody can push to master**.
+* Make sure that **nobody can push to main**.
 On GitHub, go to Settings -> Branches -> Add rule and select _Require status checks to pass before merging_ and _Include administrators_.
-Development happens in pull requests, this makes sure that nobody -- including yourself -- ever accidentally pushes something broken to master.
+Development happens in pull requests, this makes sure that nobody -- including yourself -- ever accidentally pushes something broken to main.

 * Use a tool for measuring **test coverage**. [codecov](https://codecov.io/) is one, and your CI provider submits the data to it.